WARREN COUNTY HISTORICAL SOCIETY

 Inside

-Harmon Museum, visitors will discover a display of selected winter garments and accessories, the least of which is 150 years old.
-The exhibit is free with paid admission.
+Harmon Museum, visitors discovered a display of selected winter garments and accessories, the least of which was 150 years old.

 These items are being presented in historical context.
 The Warren County Historical Society does not condone the killing of animals for clothing.